 ● MATRIX: RUNOUT / BARCODE

 Cover: Made in England.
-Track 12 is not mentioned on the artwork.
-B6 is a hidden track not listed on release.
+"Junior Painkiller" is a hidden track not listed on release.
 With printed inner sleeve.
 Matte cover.
+Track times are not stated on the release.

 MC RELEASE